HomeCriticality / Calculating Criticality / Calculating Criticality

 To calculate the criticality score for a given asset, multiply its probability of failure rating by its consequence of failure rating.

 Risk mitigation options can be more complex and harder to implement for green assets because they are often owned, managed or accessed by third parties.
-Gray assets such as pipes are owned and managed by a system, and that system has direct control over the mitigation options (i.e., repair, replacement, rehabilitate etc.).
+Gray assets such as pipes are owned and managed by a utility, and they have direct control over the mitigation options (i.e., repair, replacement, rehabilitation etc.).
 Green assets, such as a green roof or a forest, are likely not owned by the system and may involve several outside entities to implement any mitigation strategies.
 Partnerships with external parties who own, manage or have access to green assets are vital to ensure risk mitigation plans are effective and can move forward smoothly.

 PoFProbability of Failure and CoFConsequence of Failure of steel water pipes – Frank Roth, Sr. Policy Manager, Chair of AM Steering Committee, Albuquerque Bernalillo County Water Utility Authority, Albuquerque, NM